zcash/developers/README.md

 ## Setup

-This project uses `poetry` for dependency management: https://python-poetry.org/ It also depends on the Graphviz library; for Debian-based distros, install the `graphviz-dev` package.
+This project uses `poetry` for dependency management: https://python-poetry.org/ It also depends on the Graphviz library; for Debian-based distros, install the `libgraphviz-dev` package.

 After installing `poetry`, run `poetry install`.